cornelius/bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/getblockheader.md

 The `getblockheader` RPC {{summary_getBlockHeader}}

-If verbose is true, returns an Object with information about blockheader <hash>.
+If verbose is true, returns an Object with information about blockheader 'hash'.

 *Parameter #1---blockhash*